Westttttttt/West-Portfolio-OS_theme/README.md

 10. Implement Drag features, thanks to motion
 11. Implement Resize features

+#### May 🗓️ May 13, 2025 – Progress Update

+1. Implemented minimize features
+2. Thinking 1000 times whether should i ass resizable or not
+3. And i think ui part is mostly done

 ##### 💡 Things I learned on the way

 1. Brush up my redux-toolkit knowledge(More like learning for the first time , i mean i forgot around 99% of it , as i always use zustand)